braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::info[**Role of Probabilistic Determinism within the Thermodynamic Limit**]

-This lemma introduces a crucial nuance: the enforcement of Axiom 3 is **probabilistic**, not absolute, in the limit of infinite size.
-However, the error rate is exponentially suppressed.
+This lemma introduces a crucial philosophical and physical nuance: the enforcement of Axiom $3$ is **probabilistic** (not absolute) in the limit of infinite size.
+However, the probability of error is exponentially suppressed; which aligns this theory with the foundations of statistical mechanics.

-This mirrors the statistical laws of thermodynamics.
-It is *theoretically* possible for all the air molecules in a room to spontaneously congregate in one corner, suffocating the occupants, but the probability is so infinitesimally low ($e^{-N}$) that we treat the uniform distribution of air as a physical law.
+This mirrors the statistical laws of thermodynamics perfectly.
+It is *theoretically* possible for all the air molecules in a room to spontaneously congregate in one corner; suffocating the occupants.
+The equations of motion do not strictly forbid it.
+Yet the probability scales as $e^{-N}$, which for macroscopic $N$ is so infinitesimally low that we treat the uniform distribution of air as a physical law.
 Similarly, the "Local PUC Approximation" ensures that while the Universal Constructor only checks locally, the probability of a global paradox slipping through is effectively zero.
-Physics does not require absolute mathematical certainty; it requires thermodynamic certainty.
+Physics does not require absolute mathematical certainty (which is often a chimera in infinite systems); it requires thermodynamic certainty.
+We accept a probability of failure of $10^{-100}$ as equivalent to impossibility; allowing us to build a deterministic macroscopic reality on a foundation of microscopic probabilities.
 :::

 ### 2.7.5 Proof: Thermodynamic Enforcement {#2.7.5}